NFL streaming: week 18 preview

 Those six games are also shown on the incredible sports streaming service Kayo Sports, which is an ideal option for those who don't want the commitment of a lengthy (and pricey) contract.

-Kayo lets you stream on two devices with its AU$30 per month Basic plan, and on three devices with its AU$35 Premium plan – both come with a FREE 7-day trial.
+Kayo lets you stream on two devices with its AU$30 per month Basic plan, and three devices with its AU$35 Premium plan – both come with a FREE 7-day trial.

-Kayo also gives you access to over 50 other sports including the cricket, NRL, F1... the list goes on!
+Kayo also gives you access to over 50 other sports including cricket, NRL, F1... the list goes on!
 Handy if you don't want to go all out on Foxtel.

-If you're only interested in watching the NFL, the NFL Game Pass is showing every game of the 2023 season live, with a subscription now priced at AU$280, paid in four monthly instalments of AU$70.
+If you're only interested in watching the NFL, the NFL Game Pass is showing every game of the 2023 season live, with a subscription now priced at AU$280, paid in four monthly installments of AU$70.

 Not in Australia right now?
 Use a VPN if you're away from home, to tap into your domestic coverage.

 Should I buy an NFL Game Pass this season?

 The NFL Game Pass is the National Football League's dedicated streaming service, which allows die-hard football fans to watch every single game.

 However, it's geared towards international fans.
 In most of the NFL's main international markets, a Game Pass Pro subscription will get you access to every preseason, regular season, and playoff game live, plus the Super Bowl, and you also get the league's live highlights show, RedZone.

-At the time of writing, access for the 2023 season costing £151 in the UK, and AU$280 in Australia.
-That price may fall over the course of the season, which it has done previously.
+At the time of writing, access for the 2023 season cost £151 in the UK, and AU$280 in Australia.
+That price may fall throughout the season, which it has done previously.

 The only caveat for non-domestic markets (e.g. the UK) is that some games are subject to blackout restrictions due to deals with local pay-TV providers (e.g. Sky).